 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You likely have milia, a skin condition that’s common among newborns — so common, in fact, that up to half of all babies develop milia.

-Mila happens when dead skin cells get trapped beneath the skin’s surface and form small, hard cysts.
-Milia is common in babies because their skin is still learning to exfoliate, or slough off dead skin cells, on its own.
+Milium (that’s the single form of the word!) happen when dead skin cells get trapped beneath the skin’s surface and form small, hard cysts.
+Milia are common in babies because their skin is still learning to exfoliate, or slough off dead skin cells, on its own.

-Although milia is most commonly seen on the nose, chin or cheeks, it can occur on other areas such as the upper trunk and limbs.
+Although milia are most commonly seen on the nose, chin or cheeks, they can occur on other areas such as the upper trunk and limbs.

-Adult milia falls into two types: primary and secondary.
-Primary is similar to the kind that babies get.
-Secondary happens when a skin condition that leads to blistering damages the pore lining.
+In adults, milia fall into two types: primary and secondary.
+Primary milia are similar to the kind that babies get.
+Secondary milia happen when a skin condition that leads to blistering damages the pore lining.
 Burns or severe rashes, for example, can increase the number of skin cells trapped under the skin’s surface.